ttkorhonen/e3pages/docs/kb/training/workbook/99_exercise_answers.md

   This is a challenge for a maintainer of a shared environment because this means that a functional IOC can fail due to changes in the environment that seem unrelated to the IOC.

   In this case, the fix is simple.
-An IOC should only load top-level moduels (i.e. *stream*, but not *asyn*).
+An IOC should only load top-level modules (i.e. *stream*, but not *asyn*).
 However, this does not address all cases

 #### Whence cometh the dependencies

-- *calc* is referenced in the file `devscalcoutStreamc`, and *pcre* is referenced in `RegexpConverter.cc`.
+- *calc* is referenced in the file `devscalcoutStream.c`, and *pcre* is referenced in `RegexpConverter.cc`.

 ### Assignments
 1. `e3-fug` is contained in the group `ps` (loaded with `-s`):